Core Concepts in Machine Learning: Dependent and Independent Variables, Correlations, Feature Engineering, and Regression Techniques

 Why It Matters in Machine Learning

 Correlations provide insights into feature importance and redundancy.
 Features with high correlation to the target variable are often more predictive.
-However, multicollinearity (high correlation between independent variables) can distort model performance and must be addressed.
+However, multicollinearity (high correlation between independent variables) can distort model performance and must be addressed—typically by removing or combining redundant features.

 Tools to Measure Correlation

-• Spearman Rank Correlation: Suitable for non-linear relationships.
+• Spearman Rank Correlation: Suitable for non-linear, monotonic relationships

 Feature Engineering